310mc/https-310mc.github.io-tl/source/_posts/other/yumenosaki_christmas_party.md

 {% bubble Tetora %}
 Woah, you're amazing at this!
 But this method’s great, it looks simple enough for a clumsy guy like me~!

-Wrap a little bit by bit… going round and round~♪
+Wrap a li'l bit by bit… going round and round~♪

 I-I did it…!
-I was able to do something right for once~!
+I was able to do somethin' right for once~!
 {% endbubble %}

 {% bubble Tomoya %}